Dorcas-Amoo/ms4-project-arikefoods/README.md

      + "The site is beautiful and easy to use, a job well done!"
      + "I had a very pleasant and enjoyable experience"
      + "However, the background image clashes with the wordings on the homepage when it is scrolled" (My emphasis: This will be looked into and corrected in due course).
-     + "Maybe change the "Meat Stew" to say "Beef Stew".
+     + "Maybe change the "Meat Stew" to say "Beef Stew" instead.
+     + "Change Recipe blog page in the welcome address on the home page to Recipe blog"
+     + "It will be more beneficial to have a cancel button on the cart page than setting the quantity to zero"
      + "I was able to sign up successfully and got email verification" (This was confirmed from admin section).
      + "I tried paying but I got a message on the site that my card has not been charged and when I visited the link attched to the message, I used the test card and it worked".
+     + "Over and all, this site is beautiful and well thought through, well done!"

  + **Other Testings**
   + For my **HTML5 code testing**, I used [The W3C Markup Validation Service](https://validator.w3.org/)